matthiasn/talk-transcripts/Hickey_Rich/Transducers-mostly-text.md

 ```

 So let us talk a little bit about the backwards part, because this is
 a frequent question I get.
 What did you do?
-"Does transducers change
+"Do transducers change
 comp?" is the first thing.
 They ruin comp, or something like that.

 And so what we have to do is look at what transducers do.
 A